PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/programming/03-page-variables-and-methods/+page.md

 ::: tip Remember!

-In the code above, we haven't told Bagawork which page the user should come to when the button is clicked (we haven't used the configuration method `page()` on the `Button`), so when the user clicks the button, the current page will be reloaded (after the click handler (`setNameToBob`) has been executed).
+In the code above, we haven't told BagaWork which page the user should come to when the button is clicked (we haven't used the configuration method `page()` on the `Button`), so when the user clicks the button, the current page will be reloaded (after the click handler (`setNameToBob`) has been executed).

 :::